dfmoralesb/MPE_tutorials/tutorials/NGS.md

 <a name="fastq"></a>
 ## NGS data - FASTQ files

-* To see an example of raw data go to
+* To see an example of raw data, go to

 		cd /data_tmp/$USERNAME/data/00_raw_reads
 		ls